 Sitooterie with Daybed

-This structure itself, is a very unique steel pergola design which was built to create small private spots in the garden area.
+In Scotland, this might be referred to as a ‘Sitooterie’, otherwise known as a small sheltered space to sit and relax.
+A sitooterie or sitootery can also take the forms of pavilions, pergolas, or a small enclosed patio.
+This structure itself, is a very unique steel design that was built to create small private spots in the garden area.
 After walking on a wooden deck pathway, you will arrive at several small pergolas with built-in beds.

-These pergolas are on a raised concrete base where the steel side and top slats are also attached.
-The continuous vertical and horizontal lines, combined with the black paint & raw concrete finish gives a very modern-industrial look.
+These designs are on a raised concrete base where the steel side and top slats are also attached.
+The continuous vertical and horizontal lines, combined with the black paint & raw concrete finish, give a very modern-industrial look.

 Enclosed Patio Cover